 The second notion describes the maximal residue of Feynman integrals \cite{Cachazo:2008vp}.
 The knowledge of leading singularities plays a crucial role in the analytic calculation of Feynman integrals through differential equations methods~\cite{Kotikov:1990kg,Remiddi:1997ny,Gehrmann:1999as}.
 The identification of $d\log$ structures has led to a systematic procedure to evaluate Feynman integrals in terms of transcendental numbers and special functions~\cite{Henn:2013pwa}.
 Therefore, the connection between Landau and leading singularities needs to be provided and mathematically supported.
-This is, in effect, the main target of this communication, in which we will show that for any scalar one-loop Feynman integral the leading singularities can be expressed by the leading Landau singularities, of first and second type, by accounting for the appropriated space-time dimension.
+This is, in effect, the main target of this communication, in which we will show that for any scalar one-loop Feynman integral the leading singularities can be expressed by the leading Landau singularities, of the first and second type, by accounting for the appropriated space-time dimension.

 In order to elaborate on the connection between Landau and leading singularities, we depth on the study of Feynman integrals in an arbitrary space-time dimension, by performing an analysis at the integrand level.
 This is carried out through a decomposition of the space-time dimension in terms of two independent and complementary subspaces: parallel and perpendicular.
 This decomposition has been initially considered in~\cite{Czarnecki:1994td,Frink:1996ya,Kreimer:1991wj,Kreimer:1992zv} and recently applied to simplifications of multi-loop scattering amplitudes within the integrand reduction method framework~\cite{Mastrolia:2016dhn,Mastrolia:2016czu}.
-Since it is known that one-loop Feynman integrals (in, e.g., $D=4-2\epsilon$ space-time dimensions) evaluate transcendental numbers and multiple polylogarithms~\cite{goncharov,Remiddi:1999ew}, we analyse in detail the analytic and singular structure of scalar one-loop Feynman integrals with $N$ external momenta (often referred to as $N$-gons, and as they are interesting objects there has already been effort to understand their properties~\cite{Ellis:2007qk,Dixon:2011ng,DelDuca:2011ne,Papadopoulos:2014lla,Spradlin:2011wp,Kozlov:2015kol,Abreu:2017ptx,Bourjaily:2019exo}).
-We provide representative examples of integrals beyond one-loop that manifest a $d\log$ representation.
+We analyse in detail the analytic and singular structure of scalar one-loop Feynman integrals with $N$ external momenta (often referred to as $N$-gons, and as they are interesting objects there has already been effort to understand their properties~\cite{Ellis:2007qk,Dixon:2011ng,DelDuca:2011ne,Papadopoulos:2014lla,Spradlin:2011wp,Kozlov:2015kol,Abreu:2017ptx,Bourjaily:2019exo}).\\